nixworks/public/news/2016/04/23/index.md

 Spain&#x20;marks&#x20;the&#x20;fourth&#x20;centenary&#x20;of&#x20;the&#x20;death&#x20;of&#x20;its&#x20;most&#x20;famous&#x20;author&#x20;Miguel&#x20;de&#x20;Cervantes&#x20;this&#x20;week&#x20;with&#x20;hundreds&#x20;of&#x20;events&#x20;ranging&#x20;from&#x20;cultural&#x20;to&#x20;quirky...and&#x20;a&#x20;bit&#x20;of&#x20;controversy.

 ### [Beyonce releases the best selling album of 2016, Lemonade.
 The album is a visual album that was released with a film that detailed every song on the album.](/news/2016/04/23/beyonca-c-releases-the-best-selling-album-of-2016-lemonade-the-album-is-a-visual-album-that-was-released-with-a-film-that-detailed-every-so.md)
-_Context: Beyoncé, Lemonade_
+_Context: Beyonce, Lemonade_

 ### [Samoan authorities prepared for Severe Tropical Cyclone Amos which is forecast to make landfall later tonight. ](/news/2016/04/23/samoan-authorities-prepared-for-severe-tropical-cyclone-amos-which-is-forecast-to-make-landfall-later-tonight.md)
-_Context: 2015–16 South Pacific cyclone season, Samoa, Severe Tropical Cyclone Amos_
+_Context: 2015-16 South Pacific cyclone season, Samoa, Severe Tropical Cyclone Amos_

 ### [A Russian oil tanker catches fire in the Caspian Sea, killing at least one crew member.
 A total of 10 crew members were evacuated from the ship, which was in the territorial waters of Turkmenistan when the fire broke out.
 It was unclear what caused the blaze. ](/news/2016/04/23/a-russian-oil-tanker-catches-fire-in-the-caspian-sea-killing-at-least-one-crew-member-a-total-of-10-crew-members-were-evacuated-from-the-s.md)
 _Context: Caspian Sea, Russia, Turkmenistan, oil tanker_